vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

 .. code:: bash

-    kaic pairs output/pairs/SRR4271982_chr18_19.pairs \
+    fanc pairs output/pairs/SRR4271982_chr18_19.pairs \
                --statistics-plot pairs.stats.png

 .. image:: images/pairs.stats.png

-.. _kaic-hic:
+.. _fanc-hic:

 ========================================================
-kaic hic: Generating, binning, and filtering Hic objects
+fanc hic: Generating, binning, and filtering Hic objects
 ========================================================

-The ``kaic hic`` command is used to generate fragment-level and binned Hi-C matrices.
+The ``fanc hic`` command is used to generate fragment-level and binned Hi-C matrices.

-You can use Kai-C Pairs files as input for ``kaic hic``:
+You can use Kai-C Pairs files as input for ``fanc hic``:

 .. code:: bash

-    kaic hic output/pairs/SRR4271982_chr18_19.pairs output/hic/fragment_level.hic
+    fanc hic output/pairs/SRR4271982_chr18_19.pairs output/hic/fragment_level.hic

 Without additional parameters, this will generate a fragment-level Hic object and exit.
 Multiple Pairs files will be converted into fragment-level Hic objects which are then merged